kantu-lang/kantu/docs/getting_started/overview.md

 }
 ```

+Pamlihu does not have the concept of a nullary function.
-Note that empty parameter lists are always omitted (so there is never `()`, outside of invocations).
+As a result, empty parameter lists `()` are syntactically invalid.

+Since Pamlihu is pure and total, there is no need for nullary
+functions--any time you want to write `fun _() { some_val }`,
+you should simply write `some_val`.

 ### Type definition restrictions